 Curated by Salam@, this tool channels the efforts of 20+ specialists from nine countries: Algeria, Bahrain, Iraq, Kuwait, Libya, Mauritania, Morocco, Qatar and Tunisia.
 Working with local organizations supporting Deaf communities, they’ve built a unified set of signs for digital tools, risks, responses and more.

 As people seek new opportunities online, this exposes them to new digital risks.
-That’s why Salam@ helps at-risk people become more resilient to hackers, scammers, harassers and others.
+That’s why Salam@ helps at-risk people and organizations become more resilient to hackers, scammers, harassers and others.
 And we see how people’s growth depends on new language describing new digital platforms, threats and responses.

 While Salam@ produces accessible printed resources in Arabic, we especially know the power of dynamic communication.
 People learn and cultures grow through conversation.
 So for people who rely on sign language for rich interaction, a gap in digital terminology constitutes a real form of exclusion.